D8-X/d8x-etherfi/README.md

 ```

 Result example:
-The `effective_balance` is provided as a floating number.
+The `effective_balance` is provided as a floating point number.

 ```
 {